RECAPEM

 Avoiding intubation

-Intubation of DKA patients is challenging for several reason and possibly should be avoided:
+• ⚠️Intubation of DKA patients is challenging for several reasons and possibly should be avoided:

-2. Decompensation of acidosis and peri-intubation collapse: Most patients have severe metabolic acidosis with a compensatory respiratory alkalosis.
+• Most patients have severe metabolic acidosis with compensatory respiratory alkalosis.
 Paralysis takes away their respiratory compensation, potentially leading to profound acidosis.

-3. Hemodynamic collapse: If hypovolemia isn’t corrected prior to intubation.
+• Hemodynamic collapse, if hypovolemia isn’t corrected before intubation.

-For the above reasons unnecessary intubation👇 should be avoided as possible.
+• For the above reasons, unnecessary intubation should be avoided if possible.

-2. Clinically obvious signs of inability to protect airway (e.g. gurgling, inability to control secretions).
+2. Clinically obvious signs of inability to protect the airway (e.g. gurgling, inability to control secretions).

 3. Intubation before a warranted surgical procedure (e.g. patient with DKA and perforated viscus)

-• Protect the MAP before intubation: Fluid resuscitation, consider to start vasopressor infusion (or push dose pressors) to keep MAP above 75 mmHg
+• Protect the MAP before intubation: For fluid resuscitation, consider starting vasopressor infusion (or push dose pressors) to keep MAP >75 mmHg

 2. Avoid the risk of decompensation of acidosis

-4. Meet the patient’s metabolic demand on mechanical ventilator
+4. Meet the patient’s metabolic demand on the mechanical ventilator

 • As soon as the ETT is secured, increase tidal volume & respiratory rate to hyperventilate the patient (thus restoring respiratory compensation).